hpacheco/ses/labs/Lab1.md

 Facebook infer is a tool that implements various static analyses on top of clang, and can be seen as a more advanced variant of scan-build.
 For a complete list of all the supported anslyses/checkers, see the [documentation](https://fbinfer.com/docs/all-issue-types).

-Navigate to the [vm](../vm) folder and run `make run-infer'.
+Navigate to the [vm](../vm) folder and run `make run-infer`.
 It will launch an infer-powered container:

 #### Memory errors